petersn/web-sploosh-kaboom/README.md

 - [Feedback](#feedback)
 - [Credits](#temporary-credit-page)

-# Sploosh Kaboom Solution Write-Up

 ## What is Sploosh Kaboom?

 Sploosh Kaboom is a minigame in The Legend of Zelda: The Wind Waker similar to the classic board game Battleship.
 In it, the player is presented with an empty board within which three squid groups of varying length are hidden.
-A player can fire at a given grid location and will be presented with a KABOOM if a squid is hit, or a SPLOOSH on a miss.
-The object of the game is to hit and eliminate all three groups within 24 shots.
-A group is eliminated if all its squids are hit.
+The player can fire at a chosen grid location, which will then show whether a squid was hit there.
+A group is eliminated when all of its squids are hit.
+The object of the game is to eliminate all three groups within 24 shots.

 ### Why is Sploosh Kaboom Required for The Wind Waker 100%?

-The Wind Waker 100% rules dictate that all Treasure Charts and Pieces of Heart must be collected.
+The Wind Waker 100% rules require collecting, among other things, all Pieces of Heart and Treasure Charts.
 Sploosh Kaboom grants a Piece of Heart on Link's first win and a Treasure Chart on his second.
 If Link wins in under 20 shots, he receives another Treasure Chart.
-Due to these items, a 100% speedrun of The Wind Waker must complete the Sploosh Kaboom minigame twice and win at least once in under 20 shots.
+Because these items are required for 100%, a 100% speedrun of The Wind Waker must beat the Sploosh Kaboom minigame twice and win in under 20 shots at least once.

 ## Solving Sploosh Kaboom

 Sploosh Kaboom is a largely luck-based game.
-If we list all the possible board layouts of the game, we arrive at 604,584 valid board configurations.
-In The Wind Waker, the position and orientation of the squids is determined randomly for each play of the game.
+If we list all the possible board layouts, we arrive at 604,584 configurations.
+In The Wind Waker, the positions and orientations of the squids are determined randomly for each play of the game, and every combination is possible.
 How, then, can we consistently complete this minigame in a time-sensitive context like a speedrun?

 ### Examining the Statistics

-Sploosh Kaboom play can be optimized by examining the statistical odds of squid positioning on the board.
-By generating every possible valid configuration, we can perform statistically optimal play by use of a simple algorithm:
+Sploosh Kaboom play can be optimized by examining the probabilities of squid positioning on the board.
+By generating every possible configuration, we can perform mostly optimal play by use of a simple algorithm:

-1. Generate every possible board configuration that results in valid squid placements.
-This results in 604,584 possible boards.
-Initialize a working board set with all these boards.
+1. Initialize a working board set with all 604,584 possible boards.
 2. Determine the probability each board space contains a squid by checking what fraction of the working board set has a squid in that space.
-3. Fire upon whatever unchecked space has the highest statistical odds of containing a squid.
+3. Fire upon whatever unchecked space has the highest probability of containing a squid.
 4. Based on the current game state (hits, misses, unchecked spaces, and eliminated group count), determine what subset of the working board set is consistent with the game state.
 This subset is the new working board set.
-5. Repeat from step (2) until the game is complete.
+5. Repeat from step 2 until the game is complete.

-This statistics-based algorithm can be further refined by optimizing opening patterns to quickly find squids and eliminate board possibilities.
-This algorithm makes the most likely choice at each step of the game, which won't necessarily make the best moves overall.
+This algorithm makes the most likely choice at each step of the game, which will not necessarily result in the best moves overall.
 However, it is known from analysis of Battleship that this type of algorithm is close to optimal.
+One possible refinement is developing an opening pattern to more quickly find a squid and eliminate board possibilities.

 ### Examining the Code

 In order to exactly understand Sploosh Kaboom, it is necessary to examine the code used to generate boards.
-This code can be obtained from The Wind Waker's game binary by Reverse Engineering techniques.
-We can determine the section of code dedicated to the generation of Sploosh Kaboom boards by examining memory during gameplay.
-This can be accomplished using the Dolphin Emulator and a memory monitoring tool called Dolphin Memory Engine.
-Once the relevant segment of the code is determined, it can be reverse engineered from machine code into a C approximation using PowerPC reverse engineering tools.
-Ghidra was used to approximate the C code for the Sploosh Kaboom board generation algorithm and the Random Number Generator of The Wind Waker.
-Pseudocode of the findings is as
+This code can be obtained by reverse engineering The Wind Waker's game binary.
+We can determine the location of this code by examining memory during gameplay, accomplished using the Dolphin emulator and a memory monitoring tool called Dolphin Memory Engine.
+Once the location of the code is determined, it can be reverse engineered from PowerPC machine code into a C approximation using Ghidra.
+Both the board generation algorithm and the pseudorandom number generator were reverse engineered in this way.
+Pseudocode of the findings is as follows:
-follows:

 #### Board Generation Algorithm